zzz0906/LeetCode/2021_Oct/Readme.md

 Given the root of a binary tree, invert the tree, and return its root.

 Just swap these two child.
 And do this process recursively.

+## 75. Sort Colors

+Given an array nums with n objects colored red, white, or blue, sort them in-place so that objects of the same color are adjacent, with the colors in the order red, white, and blue.

+We will use the integers 0, 1, and 2 to represent the color red, white, and blue, respectively.

+You must solve this problem without using the library's sort function.

+we can use double pointer.
+Because we only need to push 0 to the head and 2 to the end.
+Thus, we can store the position of red and blue we have stored.

+AC.